Skull Augmentation & Reduction

 There is also a third method of scalp expansion and that is to place an initial custom skull implant….what I call the inadvertent implant expansion method.
 This has occurred when patients have chosen a skull implant design to discover later that they wish they had a bigger size.
 In these cases it is usually possible to almost double the original implant size with an implant replacement as the first implant has acted like a tissue expander.

 Large Head Skull Reductions

 Compared to making the overall size and shape of the skull larger, reducing a large skull is both more challenging and less visibly successful.
 Safe skull reduction is limited to reducing/thinning of the outer table or cortex of the skull.
 This leaves the underlying diploic space and inner cortex of the skull intact.
-While this maintains solid protection of the brain, it also limits how much a skull can be visible reduced.
-Bone burring is the method used (not skull plate removal) and cannot be reduced more than about 5mm to 7mms on any given skull area.
+While this maintains solid protection of the brain, it also limits how much a skull can be visibly reduced.
+Bone burring is the method used (not entire skull plate removal) and cannot be reduced more than about 5mm to 7mms on any given skull area.
 When done over a large skull area this can create a greater difference than that number alone suggests but the overall skull reduction is never going to be greater than about 10% to 15% of its overall size.
 Such skull reduction efforts require a long scalp incision to access as much of the skull as possible.